4ms/metamodule/docs/simulator-ext-plugins.md

   the host computer.

-If you are experiencing an issue along these lines with an external plugin on the simulator, testing on actual hardware is the only way to determine if an issue is due to one of these limitations or is an actual bug.
+If you are experiencing an issue along these lines with an external plugin on the simulator, testing on actual hardware is the best way to determine if an issue is due to one of these limitations or is an actual bug.

 - Variable names, function names, and macros (`#define`) might collide.
 Since